top of page

 Dr.Richhariya In-situ Rice Seed Centre

-At, Dr.Richhariya in-situ rice seed Centre(DRIRS), We Conserve Indigenous Paddy Seeds that are native to our Village, Komaralingam.
-We Conserve these seeds in their natural habitat.
-These grains have been grown in our village community for many generations owing to its unique characters.
+At, Dr.Richhariya in-situ Rice Seed Centre(DRIRS), We Conserve Indigenous Paddy Seeds that are native to our Village, Kolumam.
+These paddy varieties has been cultivated in these region for thousands of years.
+We Conserve these seeds in their natural habitat at our farm.
+These grains have been grown by our village community for many generations owing to its unique genetic characters.

 Our Story

-Literally every village in India had its own indigenous paddy seeds suited for their own geographical and climatic conditions.
+Literally every village in India had its own indigenous paddy seeds evolved for their own geographical and climatic conditions.

-We wanted to find the indigenous paddy seeds of our village.
-Eventually, we started for our search to find the native seeds of our village, Komaralingam.
+We started our research to wanted to find the indigenous paddy seeds of our village, Kolumam.

-During the course of our search, We reached to Agriculture Department, Agri- Universities, Research scholars, Doctrates across India who worked in agriculture for decades.
+During the course of our search for seeds across India, We reached to Agriculture Department, Agri- Universities, Research scholars, Doctorates across India who worked in agriculture Universities for decades.
 But, none could help us.
 No one knew the native indigenous seeds of our village.

-After months, we were disillusioned about our failure.
-Finally, we meet an illiterate old farmer working in the fields.
+After months, we meet a very old farmer working in the agricultural fields.
 The man was in his late 80s.
-He asked us, why we look sad.
-We explained about our search for the native seeds.
+We started talking to him and explained about our search for the native seeds.

-The Old man stood for sometime silently and uttered some names of Indigenous paddy seeds that were cultivated in our village when he was young.
-We thought, how could this man be right as the educated scientist couldn't help us.
+The Old man stood for sometime silently and uttered the names of some Indigenous paddy seeds that were cultivated in our village when he was young.
+We thought, how could this man be right as the educated scientist couldn't help us in finding the seeds.
 Yet, We noted down those names and went away.

-Pallu is a ancient tamil literature that has mentioned the names of hundreds of Indigenous paddy seeds that were grown hundreds of years ago.
-When we cross checked these names in the Literature, we were mesimerized to find the names, that the old man uttered was there in the ancient Literature.
-We understood that indigenous knowledge is not there in universities but with its people.
-This changed our understanding and perspectives.
+"Pallu" is a ancient Tamil literature, that talks about the people and farmers of lowlands where paddy is cultivated.
+This Pallu has mentioned the names of hundreds of Indigenous paddy seeds grown in Tamil nadu that were grown hundreds of years ago.
+When we cross checked these names in the Literature, we were mesmerized to find the names, that the old man uttered was there in the ancient Literature.
+We understood that indigenous knowledge is not there in Agri-universities but with its people.
+This changed our understanding and perspective.

-Finally, we came to a conclusion about the paddy varieties of our village.
-We, then searched for those varieties across Tamil nadu and found some of seeds that the old man told.
+Finally, we came to a conclusion about the indigenous paddy varieties of our village.
+We, then searched for those varieties across Tamil Nadu and found some of seeds that the old man told.
 We found 4 indigenous paddy that were grown in our village.
-We are still searching for some more paddy varieties.
+We are still searching for some more paddy varieties that were grown till 1950s.

-Finally, We, Cultivated these seeds at our farm with the traditional organic farming practices.
+Finally, We, grew these seeds at our farm with the time tested indigenous organic farming practices.

 We observed that the paddy that were native to our village grew well in our soil.
 We understood the age old wisdom of our farmers.